polterguy/phosphorusfive/README.md

 in your server side code through its *"Controls"* collection.
 Everything inside of the beginning and the end of your container widget in your .aspx markup, will be treated as web controls.
-A Container widget will automatically keep track of controls dynamically added to it during execution of your page, and add these back up dynamically during execution.
+A Container widget will automatically keep track of controls dynamically added to it during execution of your page, and add these back up automatically during execution.

+The **Void** widget cannot have neither content nor child controls, and is for HTML elements such as *"input"* for instance, which has no content at all.

 Altough the comparison does not do justify the features of the phosphorus widgets, you can think of the Literal widget as the *"Label"* equivalent, and the Container